Hi! Here's some quick facts about me.

 Working remote is a enormous challenge, particularly for good communication.
 I think it can work, but all involved parties have to put in the effort to make it work well.

-I created an appcache-based progressive web-app for a beer festival I was visiting in 2016, and spent a lot of time expanding it for the same festival in 2017.
+2016-2021: I created a progressive web-app for a beer festival I was visiting in 2016, and spent a lot of time expanding it for the same festival in 2017.
+In 2018 and 2019 I converted it to React.
 It works as an offline beer list, or an app that shows real-time average ratings of other festival-goers and has background integration with social networks - depending on your level of internet access.
+I gave a small talk about the browser-based full text indexing featured in this app here.

 Cottontails Poster Image (wordmark hand lettering, photograph):